Humanitarian crisis looms amid Mosul offensive

 'Been through too much already'

-Announcing the assault on ISIS in Mosul, Iraq's Prime Minister Haider al-Abadi said "The Iraqi nation will celebrate victory as one," but the nation has long battled with ethnic and religious divisions.
+Announcing the assault on ISIS in Mosul, Iraqi Prime Minister Haider al-Abadi predicted his country "will celebrate victory as one," but the nation has long battled with ethnic and religious divisions.

 After thousands fled Falluja earlier in the year, the displaced were housed in squalid conditions with men and teenage boys held separately for "security clearance" as authorities tried to screen for former ISIS fighters.